OriolAbril/gsoc2019_blog/_posts/2019-05-20-project-elevator-pitch.markdown

 to work _assimptotically_, which is when the number of iterations of the algorithm becomes infinite.
-However, in the real world, the number of iterations must be finite, thus, it is crucial to know (or at least estimate) when the algorithm is not performing properly because in this case, the results cannot be trusted.
+However, in the real world, the number of iterations must be finite, thus, it is crucial to know (or at least estimate) when the algorithm is not performing properly because, in this case, the results cannot be trusted.

 ### Information Criteria